wenbozhu0/wenbozhu0.github.io/_pages/about.md

   - /about.html
 ---

 I am a currently graduate student in the Department of Computer Science at University of Chicago.
 I received my Bachelor’s Degree in Computer Science and Psychology at New York University (2022).
-Under my undergraduate research advisors Prof. Jean Claude Frachiiti, I centered around work in distributed system and data scheduling.
+Under my undergraduate research advisor Prof. Jean Claude Frachiiti, I centered around work in distributed system and data scheduling.

 My current research interests include operating systems, machine learning and cloud computing.
 I joined the UCARE research group and was fortunate to be advised by Prof. Haryadi S. Gunawi.
 Lately, I’m working on improving storage for machine learning training workloads on GPUs.
 I try to find optimization solutions to improve GPU utilization in deep learning training and verify the effectiveness of solutions with both simulations and testbed evaluation.